Research group

 Student in a lab coat is looking into a microscope and showing results on the laptop infront of her

-Our research focuses on the application of engineering principles and life sciences.
-We're exploring ways to solve problems across topics such as biology, medicine and healthcare.
+Our research focuses on the application of engineering principles to the life sciences.
+We're exploring ways to solve problems across the medicine and healthcare space.

 Part of Engineering